libmapper/libmapper/doc/tutorials/tutorial_cpp.md

 ~~~

 This is about all that is needed to expose sensor 1's value to the network as a
 mappable parameter.
-The _libmapper_ GUI can now map this value to a receiver,
+The _libmpr_ GUI can now map this value to a receiver,
 where it could control a synthesizer parameter or change the brightness of an
 LED, or whatever else you want to do.